omeka/omeka-s-enduser/docs/sites/site_navigation.md

 ![Select a homepage set to Map page](../sites/sitesfiles/sitenav_homedel.png)

-## Adding navigation
+## Adding links
 Add to the navigation of the site using the options on the right hand side of the page.
 There are two sections: Add a custom link and Add a link to a site page.

 ### Add a custom link
 To add a link you can use the **Add a custom link** options on the right hand drawer to add:

- * a Custom URL to any web address;
+* A Custom URL to any web address
- * a Browse page for items on your site;
+* A "Browse" page for items on your site
- * a Browse page for item sets on your site.
+* A "Browse item sets" page for item sets on your site
+* Other pages added by modules you have installed.

-Or you can add one of your [pages](../sites/site_pages.md), which should be listed in the right-hand drawer below the "Add a custom link" dropdown.
-If you need to find a specific page, begin typing the page title in the search box with the helper text "Filter pages" which appears directly below the text "Add a link to a site page".
+You can add one of your [pages](../sites/site_pages.md), which will be listed in the right-hand drawer, under "Add a link to a site page".
+If you would like to search for a specific page, begin typing the page title in the search box with the helper text "Filter pages".

-**Custom URL** link option displays three pieces of information: the link **type** (Custom URL), the **label** which is the text which will appear in the site navigation menu, and the **URL**.
+The **Custom URL** link option, when added to your navigation, have three fields: the link **type** (showing as "Custom URL"), the **label** (the text that will appear in the site navigation menu), and the **URL**.

 ![URL link option with the label "RRCHNM" and URL chnm.gmu.edu](../sites/sitesfiles/sitenav_url.png)